flixlix/power-flow-card-plus/README.md

 1. Make sure, advanced mode is enabled in your user profile (click on your user name to get there)
 2. Navigate to Configuration -> Dashboards -> Resources Tab.
 Hit (+ ADD RESOURCE) icon
 3. Enter URL `/local/realtime-energy-distribution-card.js` and select type "JavaScript Module".
-   (Use `/hacsfiles/realtime-energy-distribution-card/realtime-energy-distribution-card.js` and select "JavaScript Module" for HACS install)
+   (Use `/hacsfiles/realtime-energy-distribution-card/realtime-energy-distribution-card.js` and select "JavaScript Module" for HACS install if HACS didn't do it already)
-4. Restart Home Assistant.

 ## Using the card

-We recommend looking at the [Example usage section](#example-usage) to understand the basics to configure this card.
+I recommend looking at the [Example usage section](#example-usage) to understand the basics to configure this card.
 (also) pay attention to the **required** options mentioned below.

 ### Options